 Demographic Statistics on Epilepsy

 11. Epilepsy affects people of all ages.

 Unlike many other health disorders, epilepsy has been known to affect people in all age groups.
 In the United States, over 470,000 children experience epilepsy.
 From the latest childhood epilepsy prevalence stats, reports have shown that about 0.6% of children within the range of 0–17 years old have active epilepsy.

 12. 1 in 26 people will develop epilepsy in their lifetime.

 From top reports on the prevalence of the disorder, an estimate of 1 in 26 people will develop epilepsy at some point.
 The etiological factors may include other active health conditions, race, and even age.

 13. What gender is most affected by Epilepsy?
 Epilepsy syndromes are more commonly found in males than in females.

+Some issues, like migraines for example, have great prevalence differences among genders.
 This issue has often been debated by medical experts.
 Today, top studies show that although men and women have highly similar risks of having an epileptic seizure, men still retain a higher risk of developing the syndrome.
 However, epilepsy statistics from 2018 showed that syndromes of photosensitive epilepsy are more common in females.